tollesonpdx/Comparative_Convex_Hull/README.md

 **results** -- folder containing text files with detail and summary results of the program

-* makefile -- run 'make' to compile the executable file
+* makefile -- run 'make' to compile the executable file.
+Thanks to [Job Vranish](https://spin.atomicobject.com/2016/08/26/makefile-c-projects/) and [Chase Lambert](https://makefiletutorial.com) for this better makefile.

 * headers.h -- header file containing library include statements, function prototypes, and includes for any other h files